tigase/beagle-im/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+> # NOTE: Tigase BeagleIM has new home at [tigase.dev/tigase/_clients/beagle-im/](https://tigase.dev/tigase/_clients/beagle-im/) - please submit all issues/pull-requests there!

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]